tarunsachdeva/blog/_posts/2018-09-04-productivity-tuesday-habits.markdown

 ---
 layout: post
-title:  "Productivity Tuesday: Managing Habits"
+title:  "Managing Habits"
 date:   2018-09-04 12:00:00 -0500
 categories: productivity
 ---

 Productivity is the art of practicing leadership on yourself.
-In **Productivity Tuesday (PT)**, I'll reflect and share on that practice, and of bridging the gap between intention and the outcomes we seek.
+In **Productivity Tuesday**, I'll reflect and share on that practice, and of bridging the gap between intention and the outcomes we seek.
 Whatever I share by way of advice and tips will come with some kind of empirical evidence or insight from personal experience.

 The first PT is about habits.